neondatabase/website/content/docs/guides/neon-authorize-future.md

 ## Neon CLI for configuration

-We can add the ability to configure Neon Authorize from our Neon CLI.
+We would like to add support for configuring Neon Authorize from the Neon CLI.

 ## Neon Authorize for Neon Console frontend database requests